sirpointer/100-Days-of-Swift-UIKit/README.md

 #### addTarget(), enumerated(), count(), index(of:), joined(), property observers, range operators
 ###### Build a word-guessing game and master strings once and for all
 100 Days of Swift.
 Project 8: 7 Swifty Words. https://www.hackingwithswift.com/read/8/overview.

+## Names to Faces
+#### UICollectionView, UIImagePickerController, UUID, classes
+###### Get started with UICollectionView and the photo library
+100 Days of Swift.
+Project 10: Names to Faces. https://www.hackingwithswift.com/read/10/overview.